k3karthic/terraform__oci-vcn/README.md

 ./bin/plan.sh
 ```

-To avoid fetching the latest state of resources from OCI, run the following command
+To avoid fetching the latest state of resources from OCI, run the following command.

 ```
 ./bin/plan.sh --refresh=false